We fully expect Apple’s upcoming iOS 14.3 and watchOS 7.2 to unveil the new Fitness+ service along with a new feature called Cardio Fitness levels.

 The Burn Bar shows how your current workout intensity and effort stacks up against anyone who previously did that same workout.

-For people who love a little competition, this Burn Bar helps you push through your workout to get the most out of high-intensity fitness training class.
+This Burn Bar helps you push through your workout to get the most out of high-intensity fitness training class for people who love a little competition.

 How do you stay fit today and access your overall cardio performance?